 Authorship Contributions

 HZ and SG performed analyses, developed analysis methods and power calculations, interpreted results, and drafted the manuscript.
 PD enrolled patients and collected all the clinical information.
 CT and JK conducted sequencing experiments.
 ZW collected and prepared tissue samples for sequencing analysis and collected results of clinical assays.
-RC and AV interpreted results, provided liver cancer clinical expertise, reviewed and edited the manuscript.
+RC and AV interpreted results, provided liver cancer and hepatology clinical expertise, reviewed and edited the manuscript.
 HD aided in the analyses and reviewed the manuscript.
 HD provided clinical advice and reviewed the manuscript.
 XXX, DZ and CZ designed the study, supervised all experiments and analysis, provided molecular and cellular biology advice, reviewed and edited the manuscript.

 Disclosure of Conflicts of Interest